Prukutu/AOES-CLIM-ClimateData-WhereHow/_episodes/02-netcdf.md

 ~~~
 {: .language-python}

-You will get something that looks much like the result of `ncdump -h`, but even more helpful.
+You will get something that looks much like the result of `ncks -M`, but even more readible.

 ![Screendump of view of metadata from the SST dataset](../fig/sst_meta.jpg)